PR Asia 2025 Singapore

 Beyond the music video, a destination sizzle reel was distributed across VisitSingapore’s and Coldplay’s social channels, supported by paid media.
 The collaboration reached over 200 million unique users, and STB achieved far higher social media engagements as compared to its usual branded marketing assets.

-STB also piloted its Friends of Singapore (FOSG) creator programme, engaging a network of international influencers who were already planning trips to Singapore, offering a more organic form of brand advocacy.
+STB also leveraged its Friends of Singapore (FOSG) creator programme, engaging a network of international influencers who were already planning trips to Singapore, offering a more organic form of brand advocacy.

 Exploring gaming and immersive platforms